“Effectiveness can and must be learned.”

 – Peter Drucker

-Hi, I’m Ed Murphy, and I’m the co-author of The Effectiveness Guide and the Founder of TheEffectivenessInstitute.com.
+Hi, I’m Ed Murphy, the Founder of TheEffectivenessInstitute.com.

 How effective are you at work?
 Would your employer agree?
 What are you doing every day to become more effective?
 These are the questions we’ll be addressing as we explore how you can become more effective tomorrow than you are today.